Nanopteron solution of the Korteweg-de Vries equation: Introduction

 which was originally derived to describe the propagation of gravity waves in shallow water \cite{kdv}, is now regarded as one of the most important systems in soliton theory.
 It arises as a fundamental model in diverse branches of physics, such as nonlinear optics, Bose-Einstein condensates and hydrodynamics \cite{application1}.
 In particular, the KdV equation plays a significant role in the study of small but finite amplitude ion acoustic waves, magnetoacoustic waves, Alfv\'{e}n waves in plasma physics \cite{application2}.
 It has been reported in an experimental observation that dynamical properties of dust acoustic waves are found to agree quite well, particularly at low amplitudes and low Mach numbers, with the classical soliton solution of the KdV equation \cite{experiment}.

-Since the dramatic discovery of the particlelike behavior of the localized waves by Zabusky and Kruskal in 1965 \cite{ZK}, there has been an unprecedented burst of research activities on solitons.
-Several effective methods, such as the inverse scattering transformation method \cite{IST}, the Hirota's bilinear formalism \cite{Hirota}, the Darboux transformation (DT) \cite{DT} and the B\"acklund transformation (BT) \cite{BT} have been developed to find the multiple soliton solutions of the KdV equation as well as other integrable systems.
-Besides multiple soliton solutions, interaction between solitons and other types of nonlinear waves is another topic of great interest \cite{cnls,kdv1,nls,kdv2,bk,kdv3}.
+Since the dramatic discovery of the particle-like behavior of the localized waves by Zabusky and Kruskal in 1965 \cite{ZK}, there has been an unprecedented burst of research activities on solitons.
+Several effective methods, such as the inverse scattering transformation method \cite{IST}, the Hirota bilinear formalism \cite{Hirota}, the Darboux transformation (DT) \cite{DT} , the B\"acklund transformation (BT) \cite{BT}, etc., have been developed to find the multiple soliton solutions of the KdV equation and other integrable systems.
+Besides multiple soliton solutions, interactions between solitons and other types of nonlinear waves is another topic of great interest \cite{cnls,kdv1,nls,kdv2,bk}.
 Recently, by combining the symmetry reduction method with the DT or BT related nonlocal symmetries, researchers have established the interaction solutions between solitons and cnoidal periodic waves of the KdV equation \cite{kdv1} as well as the nonlinear Schr\"odinger equation \cite{nls}.
 Meanwhile, hinted by these results, two equivalent simple direct methods, the truncated Painlev\'{e} and the generalized tanh function expansion approach, are developed to find interaction solutions between solitons and other types of nonlinear waves, such as cnoidal waves, Painlev\'e waves, Airy waves and Bessel waves \cite{kdv2,bk}.